 The programme has been planned to feature navigation along the Rhone River and Rhone-Sète Canal.
 Due to organisational reasons, weather conditions or provisions issued by local authorities, the itinerary may be subject to some changes before and/or during the holiday.
 Issues with high and low water and logistic obstacles such as officially ordered (previously not announced) repair work on locks or bridges can modify some of the daily stretches or overnight stays and may even request a transfer by bus.

 Click to view map

-Note that the itinerary can be also done in reverse.
-For additional info, please contact us.
+Note that, depending on the start date, the itinerary can also be in reverse.
+For additional info, please click the Dates & Prices button.

 Day 1: Avignon

 Individual arrival and boarding after 6 pm in Avignon.
 Upon arrival, you will meet the tour leader and the crew.
 Every evening after dinner, the guide will present you with the cycling program for the following day.
 Your mooring place is in Quai de la Ligne next to the famous Pont St. Bénezet.

 Day 2: Avignon Round Tour | 30 km

 Today we’ll get to the other side of the river Rhone by crossing the island Île de la Barthelasse, and we’ll ride in the typical garrigue landscape, between vineyards and orchards.
 Before going back, we’ll visit Villeneuve Les Avignon, once known to be the town of the cardinals.
 In the afternoon time to discover the historic centre of Avignon.